Chetan177/Kaggle-Challenge/README.md

 # Kaggle-Challenge

-All thw python notebooks will work on google colab platform.
+All the python notebooks will work on google colab platform.

 # Earth quake pridiction.ipynb
    <a href= "https://www.kaggle.com/c/LANL-Earthquake-Prediction/overview"> LINK </a>